 We’ve come a long way.
 Not too long ago, women were told to avoid working out or told to keep their heart rate below a certain threshold.
 Now we live in a world where pregnant women are out there powerlifting or running marathons.

 These women are impressive and deserve to be admired.
-But what about us regular women who want to keep fit during pregnancy?
+But what about us regular women who just want to keep fit during pregnancy?

-Talk to your doctor
+Talk to Your Doctor

+Sign up for a race.
 Or a class.
 Or make a weekly pilates date with your friend.
 That is, set a goal.
 Pregnancy can make you feel sluggish and unmotivated.
 With hormones going full steam, it can be a difficult time emotionally.
 Instead of waiting until post-pregnancy, have a goal to work towards now.
-Sure, you may not be able to run as quickly as you used to (if so, go you!) but you may surprise yourself.
+Sure, you may not be able to run as quickly as you used to (if so, go you!), but you may surprise yourself.
 Be curious.
 See what you are capable of while you are out there.
 Pregnancy is a great time to rediscover the joy of movement, not just cranking out time or strength goals.

 One sure thing about pregnancy: nothing goes according to plan.
 If you are a runner, pelvic pain may make it more difficult to run.
 The same can be said for an assortment of physical activity – balance issues may make it harder to ride a bike and symphysis pubis dysfunction may make it hard to just walk.
 This can be discouraging.
 Your body seems to be actively working against your best intentions.
 This is a good time to switch it up.
 Try not to set all your pregnancy fitness goals in one area.
-If you cannot run, lift weights.
-If you cannot lift weights, just stretch.
+If you can't run, lift weights.
+If you can't lift weights, just stretch.

-Drink plenty of water
+Drink Plenty of Water

 At some point in the second trimester, you may be introduced to a common feature of pregnancy: Braxton Hicks contractions.
-For some, these are only a minor annoyance (if they feel them at all); for others these can be painful.
+For some, these are only a minor annoyance (if they feel them at all); for others, these can be painful.
 Exercise and dehydration can exacerbate Braxton Hicks, so make sure to take plenty of breaks and drink water.
 Add some electrolytes to your drink and watch the coffee and soda.

 Exercise and dehydration can exacerbate Braxton Hicks, so make sure to take plenty of breaks and drink water.

-Listen to your body
+Listen to Your Body

 Pregnancy shouldn’t keep you from staying healthy and strong.
 It’s also a healthy way to do something for yourself during an extremely exciting and happy time that is not without its difficult moments.
-Find something fun to do and most importantly, take care of yourself and your little baby, and you’ll be impressed and happy with all that you were able to accomplish during this time.
+Find something fun to do and, most importantly, take care of yourself and your little baby, and you’ll be impressed and happy with all that you were able to accomplish during this time.